AdrianaSchmit/Stockholm_Garden/README.md

 ### Acknowledgements

-Thanks to all the tutors , to my mentor and to the Student Care.
+Thanks to all the tutors  and to the Student Care.